Mirror Workout System Review: Is It Worth it?

-Designed to look and act like a standard mirror when not in use, this device boasts a high-tech screen that displays your exertion level and calorie burning potential based on your fitness profile and the biometric data you provide by wearing a Bluetooth heart rate monitor.
+Designed to look and act like a standard mirror when not in use, this device boasts a high-tech screen that displays your exertion level and calorie-burning potential based on your fitness profile and the biometric data you provide by wearing a Bluetooth heart rate monitor.

 The device boasts opportunities to receive real-time instruction from leading NYC instructors, and you can connect with friends and track your progress over time.

-When not in use, the Mirror operates as precisely that — a mirror.
+When not in use, Mirror operates as precisely that — a mirror.
 It is composed of a 52-inch by 22-inch screen that weighs 70 pounds and comes equipped with speakers and an embedded camera and microphone.
 All that’s needed for working out is some floor space and possibly weights or resistance bands, depending on the class you choose.

 Mirror could be mounted on your wall or propped up with a floor stand.
 You’ll need to position it within six feet of an outlet, and the company offers a “white glove installation service” to ensure a smooth delivery.

 The point of the design is that you can see both yourself and the instructor during workouts, meaning you can continuously check your form and monitor your exertion level.

-When you first use the Mirror, you’ll need to set up your fitness profile by reporting your height and weight and any injuries or limitations that affect your training ability.
+When you first use Mirror, you’ll need to set up your fitness profile by reporting your height and weight and any injuries or limitations that affect your training ability.

 Mirror is compatible with Bluetooth speakers.
 Spotify Premium members also have the option to stream playlists from Mirror during their workouts.

-Once your workout’s done, the Mirror will enter sleep mode within 15 minutes of non-use and will only reawaken once you start to use the app.
+Once your workout’s done, Mirror will enter sleep mode within 15 minutes of non-use and will only reawaken once you start to use the app.